 Suzuki Equator Review

 The 2012 Suzuki Equator ranks 4 out of 4 Compact Pickup Trucks.
-This ranking is based on our analysis of 28 published reviews and test drives of the Suzuki Equator, and our analysis of reliability and safety data.
+This ranking is based on our analysis of published reviews and test drives of the Suzuki Equator, as well as reliability and safety data.

 The 2012 Suzuki Equator comes with a better warranty than most, but rivals outshine the Equator in nearly every other way.